dnmfarrell/berrybrew/README.md

     config         Add berrybrew to your PATH
-    exec *         Run a command for every installed Strawberry Perl fetch          Update the list of Strawberry Perl instances available install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another options *      Display or set a single option, or display all of them with values off            Disable berrybrew perls (use 'switch' to re-enable) register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl
+    exec *         Run a command for every installed Strawberry Perl fetch          Update the list of Strawberry Perl instances available hidden         Display the list of hidden/development commands install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another options *      Display or set a single option, or display all of them with values off            Disable berrybrew perls (use 'switch' to re-enable) register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl
-    switch *       Switch to use a different Strawberry Perl unconfig       Remove berrybrew from PATH
+    snapshot *     Export and import snapshots of Perl instances switch *       Switch to use a different Strawberry Perl unconfig       Remove berrybrew from PATH
     use *          Use a specific Strawberry Perl version temporarily